Montecito, California: Government

-As an unincorporated area of Santa Barbara County, Montecito has no city government.
-Residents must rely on the county government for all municipal services.
-Instead of voting for a city council, all of Montecito's residents are represented by only one of the five seats on the county board of supervisors.
-Unlike other unincorporated areas in the county, Montecito does have two government agencies which together act as its planning commission: the Montecito Board of Architectural Review and the Montecito Planning Commission.
-Municipal incorporation is a perennially recurring issue in local politics, but has never come to fruition.
-Like other unincorporated areas, Montecito's law enforcement agency is the Santa Barbara County Sheriff's Office.
+As an unincorporated area of Santa Barbara County, Montecito has no city council or municipal government.
+Municipal services are provided by Santa Barbara County; as with the county's other unincorporated areas, Montecito's law enforcement agency is the Santa Barbara County Sheriff's Office.

+Montecito is part of the Santa Barbara County Supervisor District 1, which elects one supervisor to the five-member Board of Supervisors.
+Unlike other unincorporated areas in the county, Montecito has two government agencies which together act as its planning commission: the Montecito Board of Architectural Review and the Montecito Planning Commission.
+Proposals to incorporate as a municipality have been a perennially recurring feature of local politics, but has never come to fruition.

-Technically, Montecito does not include areas such as Coast Village Road, which are often confused with and thought to be part of Montecito but are actually within the city limits of Santa Barbara.
+Important commercial areas such as Coast Village Road are within the city of Santa Barbara.